danielflopez1/Structural-Defect-Detection/README.md

 [Project Details](https://docs.google.com/document/d/1AlJmcSzWoFh2aex3gz_YyJZfXLPGOyG6g7xSFFyxJ0c/edit?usp=sharing)

-There are more neural networks in the report to be tested.
+There are more neural network codes in the report to be tested.